 The Seamans Center for the Engineering Arts and Sciences is home to the College of Engineering.
 The Seamans Center provides space for learning, teaching, research, and collaboration that meet the needs of 21st-century engineering.
 Additional work rooms and conference areas join the Seamans Center's expanded classrooms and flexible research space in an environment designed to serve the needs of the college's students, faculty, and staff.

-Construction began in 2016 on an addition that will provide state-of-the art collaborative classrooms and learning spaces that further enhance the creative learning opportunities for students.
+Construction was completed on an addition that provides state-of-the art collaborative classrooms and learning spaces that further enhance the creative learning opportunities for students.
 The Seamans Center provides the welcoming and collaborative facilities that support the active and engaging educational and research programs in the College of Engineering.

 Engineering Student Services

 The professional staff of Engineering Student Services administers student services for the College of Engineering, including advising, tutoring, student records, and global engineering.
 It also is the administrative home of Engineering Professional Development and the Hanson Center for Technical Communication.

 Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students in the College of Engineering.
 Professional staff coordinates the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair each semester and other programming related to career development.
 EPD offers individual advising and class presentations on résumé and cover letter preparation, job and internship search strategies, interviewing skills, and job offer evaluation.
 EPD partners with the Pomerantz Career Center to facilitate on-campus interviewing and administration of the University's online recruiting system, HireaHawk.